MulletGoneViral/KoboDiscord/README.md

 2. Mess with the AutoIt scripts to change the x and y pos of the mouse to fit your screen size.
 Tip: the Autolt Window Info program shows your mouse coordinates.
 3. Run the webserver with python app.py
 4. Pray it runs
-5. Open <HostIP>:5000 on any browser in your local network (or outside if you have a server with a public IP or a router that can port forward), and tada!
+5. Open <HostIP>:5000 on any browser in your local network (or outside if you have a server with a public IP or a router that can port forward (also a funny way to leak your discord messages)), and tada!

 # Useage